apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### February 13th, 2025: Apache Jackrabbit Oak 1.76.0 released
+Apache Jackrabbit Oak 1.76.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### January 16th, 2025: Apache Jackrabbit Oak 1.74.0 released
 Apache Jackrabbit Oak 1.74.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.